Galaxy and Halo Root Systems: Fingerprints of Mass Assembly: Introduction

 \section{Introduction}

-The cosmic web \citep{BondEtal1996} is the branching network of matter that weaves throughout the Universe, connecting galaxies on intergalactic scales.
-Branching networks with similarities to the cosmic web abound on much smaller scales in nature too, visible on Earth in more familiar systems: river networks; infrastructure networks of cities and regions; trees, roots, and mycelial networks; underground flow and fracture networks; and even circulatory, respiratory and neural systems in our bodies.
+The cosmic web is the largest flow network in the Universe, the branching network of matter that connects galaxies on intergalactic scales.
+Branching networks with similarities to the cosmic web abound on much smaller scales in nature too, visible on Earth in more familiar systems, such as: river networks; human infrastructure networks; trees, roots, and mycelial networks; underground flow and fracture networks; and circulatory, respiratory, and neural systems in our bodies.

-There is some understanding of why these systems in many cases look similar, and even artistic modes of knowing have aided in this; for example, room-sized art installations by Tom\'{a}s Saraceno based on spiderwebs \citep{Ball2017} inspired the finding that the cosmic web is a structural-engineering spiderweb (a network of links that can be all in tension, or all in compression) \citep{NeyrinckEtal2018}.
+There is some understanding of why these systems in many cases look similar, and even artistic modes of knowing have aided in this; for example, room-sized art installations by Tom\'{a}s Saraceno based on spiderwebs \citep{Ball2017} inspired the finding that the cosmic web is a structural-engineering spiderweb (a network of links that can be all in tension, or all in compression) \citep{NeyrinckEtal2018}. \citet{DiemerFacio2017} have also explored constructing textile representations of the cosmic web.
 Some networks of neurons in the brain look similar to the cosmic web, as well \citep{VazzaFeletti2020}.
-Art has encouraged efforts to understand that correspondence \citep{NeyrinckEtal2020}, including a tentative finding that local cosmic webs, just like neurons \citep{CuntzEtal2010}, and urban transportation networks \citep{leite2024similarity}, balance the efficiency of minimal-spanning trees with as-direct-as-possible transport to a single hub.
+Some artistic efforts have encouraged understanding of that correspondence \citep[e.g.][]{NeyrinckEtal2020}, including a tentative finding that local cosmic webs, just like neurons \citep{CuntzEtal2010}, and urban transportation networks \citep{leite2024similarity}, balance the efficiency of minimal-spanning trees with as-direct-as-possible transport to a single hub.
 Measurements of branching systems are obviously of use for medical-imaging diagnosis; for example, the fractal dimension of the bronchial lung structure is of diagnostic use \citep{LungFractalDim}.
-All of these networks have differences as well as similarities, and identifying or falsifying connections and differences helps to understand how they work.
+Finding evidence of both differences and similarities between systems can help to understand how both work.